geerlingguy/ansible-role-swap/README.md

     swap_file_path: /swapfile

 The location of the swap file on the server.
+This can also be a dedicated swap device.

     swap_file_size_mb: '512'

 How large (in mebibytes) to make the swap file.
+Ignored if swap_file_path is a device (as we can't magically grow or shrink devices).

     swap_swappiness: '60'